What?

 SRI + Intercropping

-Two of the limitations for SRI uptake have been weed infestation and the labour requirements for weeding.
-A set of trials done in Kashmir, intercropping beans with SRI rice to take advantage of the wide spacing between rice plants for the first part of the season, showed that this addition to SRI management addressed weed infestation and the consequent labour requirements very well.
-The research showed that a combination of rice and beans reduced weeds in the field by 65%, with a 40% reduction in water requirements.
-Rice yield was enhanced by 33%, presumably because of the nitrogen-fixing capability of the beans, and farmers’ net income was increased by 57%.
-Other crops than beans can be used for intercropping according to different circumstances.
+Two of the limitations for SRI uptake are weed infestation and the labor requirements for weeding.
+Trials in Kashmir showed that intercropping beans with SRI rice during the first part of the season addressed these issues.
+This combination reduced weeds by 65% and reduced water requirements by 40%.
+Rice yield increased by 33% due to the nitrogen-fixing capability of the beans and farmers' net income increased by 57%.
+Other crops can be used for intercropping depending on the circumstances.

 What further opportunities does SRI have?

-SRI is now included in multiple countries' National Climate Plans, both as an adaptation and mitigation technique.
+SRI is included in National Climate Plans for adaptation and mitigation.